Viking activity in the British Isles: Treasure hoards

-Invasion and Danelaw: 865–896
+Invasion and Danelaw: 865–954

 From 865, the Viking attitude towards the British Isles changed, as they began to see it as a place for potential colonisation rather than simply a place to raid.
 As a result of this, larger armies began arriving on Britain's shores, with the intention of conquering land and constructing settlements there.
 The early Viking settlers would have appeared visibly different from the Anglo-Saxon populace, wearing Scandinavian styles of jewellery, and probably also wearing their own peculiar styles of clothing.
 Viking and Anglo-Saxon men also had different hairstyles: Viking men's hair was shaved at the back and left shaggy on the front, whilst the Anglo-Saxons typically wore their hair long.

 England

-Viking armies captured York, the major city in the Kingdom of Northumbria, in 866.
+In 865, a group of hitherto uncoordinated bands of predominantly Danish Vikings joined to form a large army and landed in East Anglia.
+The Anglo-Saxon Chronicle described this force as the mycel hæþen here (Great Heathen Army) and went on to say that it was led by Ivar the Boneless and Halfdan Ragnarsson.
+The army crossed the Midlands into Northumbria and captured York (Jorvik), the major city in the Kingdom of Northumbria, in 866.
 Counterattacks concluded in a decisive defeat for Anglo-Saxon forces at York on 21 March 867, and the deaths of Northumbrian leaders Ælla and Osberht.
+In 871, the Great Heathen Army was reinforced by another Danish force known as the Great Summer Army led by Guthrum.
+In 875, the Great Heathen Army split into two bands, with Guthrum leading one back to Wessex, and Halfdan taking his followers north.
+Then in 876, Halfdan shared out Northumbrian land south of the Tees amongst his men, who "ploughed the land and supported themselves", founding the territory later known as the Danelaw.

 Other Anglo-Saxon kings began to capitulate to the Viking demands and surrendered land to Viking settlers.
 In addition, many areas in eastern and northern England—including all but the northernmost parts of Northumbria—came under the direct rule of Viking leaders or their puppet kings.

 King Æthelred of Wessex, who had been leading the conflict against the Vikings, died in 871 and was succeeded on the throne of Wessex by his younger brother, Alfred.
 The Viking king of Northumbria, Halfdan Ragnarrson (Old English: Healfdene)—one of the leaders of the Viking Great Army (known to the Anglo-Saxons as the Great Heathen Army)—surrendered his lands to a second wave of Viking invaders in 876.
 In the next four years, Vikings gained further land in the kingdoms of Mercia and East Anglia as well.
 King Alfred continued his conflict with the invading forces but was driven back into Somerset in the south-west of his kingdom in 878, where he was forced to take refuge in the marshes of Athelney.